How to Describe Logistics to Your Family Over the Holidays

 Jorie Koelling – Manager of Carrier Operations

 "As a 3PL (third party logistics company), we are the intermediary between our customer and trucking companies.
-Our customers will reach out and tell us they have a shipment and we will then contact our carrier partners to see who has trucks in the needed area that would be able to properly service our customers’ shipment.
+Our customers will reach out and tell us they have a shipment and we will then contact our carrier partners to see who has trucks in the needed area that would be able to properly service our customers’ shipments.
 At the end of the day, what we are really doing is making sure all the ingredients needed to make your holiday meal are in the store on time!"

 Ray Yu – Customer Operations, Team Lead